Ecommerce websites are popping up all around us. Are all of them successful? No. Most fail. But why?

 6. The Owl:

 The reason Owl is on the list is their strange take on ecommerce website design.
 The homepage is not what most online stores look like.
-That’s a good thing, their web design is creative.
+That’s a not a bad thing as it makes their web design creative.
 Creativity helps stores stand out.
 Doing something a little different can help your bottom line a lot.

 7. Baron Fig: